-A troubling symptom of alcohol poisoning is that it inhibits a person’s gag reflex.
-Alcohol irritates the stomach lining which can cause vomiting.
-With no gag reflex, a person who is intoxicated to the point of passing out is in danger of choking on their vomit which could lead to asphyxiation and even death.
-If you notice that someone has vomited and has not woken up, they are experiencing alcohol poisoning and will require immediate medical help.
+However, a person who is intoxicated to the point of passing out is in danger of choking on their vomit which could lead to asphyxiation and death.
+If you notice that someone has vomited and has not woken up, they may be experiencing alcohol poisoning and will require immediate medical help.

 What Can You Do?

-If a person is not conscious or barely able to stay awake, make sure they don’t choke on their vomit.
-You can start by putting their arm above their head and bend their opposite knee and roll them toward you.
-You want to be sure that they are laying on their side, and preferably their left side.
+If a person is not conscious or barely able to stay awake, there are a few things you can do to help them avoid choking.
+You can start by putting their arm above their head, bend their opposite knee, and roll them toward you.
+Be sure that they are laying on their side, and preferably their left side.
 By putting them on their left side it will slow the progress of alcohol to the small intestine and also will allow air to surface from the right lung.
-Therefore, if a person is able to throw up, they are more likely to do so by this method.
+Therefore, if a person has to throw up, they are more likely to do so safely by this method.

 Alcohol Poisoning: A Sign of a Deeper Issue

-Alcohol poisoning is often a sign that a person is struggling with alcohol abuse and alcoholism.
+Alcohol poisoning may be a sign that a person is struggling with alcohol abuse and alcoholism.
 It is important that once a person is out of immediate danger from the effects of alcohol poisoning they seek treatment immediately.
-Since the physical and psychological withdrawals from alcohol can be severe and life threatening in of themselves, medical detoxification is needed to minimize those symptoms so they can transition to formal inpatient drug treatment.
-The dangers of alcohol poisoning are significant and real; by knowing the signs and symptoms, you can save somebody’s life and give them a second chance.
+Since the physical and psychological withdrawals from alcohol can be severe and life-threatening in of themselves, medical detoxification is needed to minimize those symptoms so they can transition to formal inpatient drug treatment.
+The dangers of alcohol poisoning are significant and real.
+By knowing the signs and symptoms, you can save somebody’s life and give them a second chance.